 Left - inside Beasejour Duffau-Lagarrosse.
 Right - Josephine Duffau Lagarrosse presents a barrel sample of 2022 vintage - April 2023

-Pierre-Paulin Ducarpe bought this property in 1847, and before he died in 1869, he gave half of it to his son and half to his daughter.
-His son's part became Beau Sejour Becot, and his daughter's Beausejour Duffau Lagarrose, as she got married to a Duffau Lagarrosse male.
-So Beausejour Duffau Lagarrosse has been owned by the same family for over 150 years.
+In 1847, Pierre-Paulin Ducarpe bought the property now known as Beausejour Duffau Lagarrosse.
+Before he died in 1869, he divided the property equally between his son and daughter.
+His son's part became Beau Sejour Becot, while his daughter's part became Beausejour Duffau Lagarrose after she married a Duffau Lagarrosse male.
+The property has remained in the same family for over 150 years.

-Beausejour Duffau Lagarrosse is perfectly placed on the hill and slope just outside the village of St Emilion, and it's a close neighbor to Canon and, of course, to Beau Sejour Becot.
-The vineyard consists of 6.5 ha planted with 75% Merlot and 25% Cabernet Franc.
-Vines are, on average, 45 years old.
-The soil is mainly clay on the bed of whole and crushed limestones.
+Beausejour Duffau Lagarrosse is located on a hill and slope just outside the village of St Emilion.
+It is situated close to Canon and Beau Sejour Becot.
+The vineyard comprises 6.5 hectares of land, planted with 75% Merlot and 25% Cabernet Franc.
+The vines are, on average, 45 years old.
+The soil is mostly clay on the bed of whole and crushed limestones.

-After 1990, the property had a period of inconsistency.
-In 2009, Duffau Lagarrosse's heirs hired Nicolas Thienpont, David Suire, and famous oenologist Stephane Derenencourt to get the property back on track.
-The quality quickly improved during the reign of the new winemaking staff.
-Vintages 2018, 2019, and 2020 echoed much of the achievement in the 1990 vintage!
+After 1990, the property experienced a period of inconsistency.
+In 2009, the heirs of Duffau Lagarrosse hired Nicolas Thienpont, David Suire, and oenologist Stephane Derenencourt to improve the quality of the wine.
+The quality quickly improved under the new winemaking staff.
+Vintages from 2018 to 2020 echoed the success of the 1990 vintage.

-Nicolas Thienpont and David Suire continued until 2021, with 2019 as the last vintage made 100% by them.
-They initially also made the final blend of the 2020 vintage.
+Nicolas Thienpont and David Suire continued to work at the property until 2021, with the 2019 vintage being the last one they made together.
+They also made the final blend of the 2020 vintage.

-Since her arrival at BDL, Josephine Duffau Lagarrosse gets advice from two consultants, a professor in oenology at Bordeaux University, Axel Marchal, and oenologist Julien Viaud (Michel Rolland Consulting).
+Since her arrival at Beausejour Duffau Lagarrosse, Josephine Duffau Lagarrosse has received advice from two consultants: Axel Marchal, a professor in oenology at Bordeaux University, and Julien Viaud, an oenologist with Michel Rolland Consulting.

-The wine here is the perfect mix of power and elegance.
-Multi-layered and sophisticated.
-Opulent and delicate.
-Vibrant and luscious.
-A great delicacy to enjoy for many years.
-It's among the very best wines in Saint-Emilion.
+The wine produced at Beausejour Duffau Lagarrosse is a perfect blend of power and elegance.
+It is a multi-layered and sophisticated wine, opulent and delicate, vibrant and luscious, and a great delicacy to enjoy for many years.
+It is among the very best wines in Saint-Emilion.

 -----